spamoom/glider/README.md

 ### App

-This should be the root of the JSON tree.
+This should be the root of the application.

 ```json
 {